-Creative Discovery Museum will present the 12th annual Honey Harvest, a “sweet” event that will be held Saturday and Sunday, July 28 and 29, from 12-4 p.m.
-Honey Harvest, the only event of its kind in Chattanooga, is a museum wide celebration of some of the world’s hardest workers: honey bees.
-Museum guests will be awed by the life and work of honey bees and how honey is made.
+Creative Discovery Museum will present the 13th annual Honey Harvest, a “sweet” event that will be held Saturday and Sunday, July 27 and 28, from 12-4 p.m.
+Honey Harvest, the only event of its kind in Chattanooga, is a Museum-wide celebration of some of the world’s hardest workers: honey bees.
+Museum guests will be awed by the life and work of honey bees and how honey is made, officials said.

-“Creative Discovery Museum has been educating children and their families about honey bees with its annual Honey Harvest event since 2000,” said Karen Dewhirst, Museum Experience manager.
-“In addition to the opening of the Buzz Alley exhibit last year, a permanent exhibit showcasing honeybee as pollinators and the importance of beekeeping, Honey Harvest will provide a deeper connection to the hives kept by the museum.”
+“Creative Discovery Museum has been educating children and their families about honeybees with its annual Honey Harvest event since 2000,” said Karen Dewhirst, museum experience manager.
+“Since the opening of Buzz Alley exhibit, Honey Harvest provides a deeper connection to the hives kept by the Museum."

-Hives of honey bees have long been a part of the museum’s exhibits.
-The bees enjoy a habitat of wildflowers on the museum’s green roof and the specially created ecosystem beneficial to the bees.
-Keeping honey bees, installing solar panels, and maintaining the green roof are examples of how Creative Discovery Museum is making green choices for energy management and conservation as well as to educate the guests.
+Hives of honeybees have long been a part of the Museum’s exhibits.
+The bees enjoy a habitat of wildflowers on the Museum’s green roof and the specially created ecosystem beneficial to the bees.
+Keeping honeybees, installing solar panels, and maintaining the green roof are examples of how Creative Discovery Museum is making green choices for energy management and conservation as well as to educate guests.

 Honey Harvest is included with paid admission to the Museum.